 What you'll need to know...

-How pressure on resources affects the future security of places
+KEY CONCEPT - How pressure on resources affects the future security of places

 The water–food–energy “nexus” and how its complex interactions affect: